GlenKPeterson/Paguro/README.md

-J-cicle (pronounced "Jay-sick-ul" like a frozen/immutable Java&trade;-icicle) brings Clojure collections, a Sequence abstraction, memoization, and some syntactical sugar to Java with the full type saftey and compile-time checking that Java programmers are accustomed to.
-It's a 100% Java 8 compatible API.
+J-cicle (pronounced "Jay-sick-ul" like a frozen/immutable Java&trade;-icicle) brings Clojure collections, a Sequence abstraction, memoization, and some syntactical sugar to Java 8 with the full type saftey and compile-time checking that Java programmers are accustomed to.

+*** Caution: Pre-alpha quality. ***

 #Usage
 How hard is it to create an immutable, type safe map in Java?
 Are you tired of writing code like this: